HasnanKhan/AI_Resume_Analyzer/README.md

 Change chunk size
 python main.py /path/to/resume.pdf --chunk-size 3500

-Save output to a file
+Save summary to a file
 python main.py /path/to/resume.pdf --output summary.txt

 Provide API key via CLI (optional) python main.py /path/to/resume.pdf --api-key YOUR_KEY_HERE

-Example Output

-The tool prints progress logs and then a final section like:

-SUMMARY

-summary text

-an optional “saved to” line if --output is provided
+🧾 CLI Options

+pdf_path (required): Path to the PDF file

+-l, --max-length (default: 200): Max summary length in words

+-c, --chunk-size (default: 4000): Chunk size used for large PDFs

+-o, --output (optional): Write summary to a file

+--api-key (optional): OpenAI API key (otherwise uses OPENAI_API_KEY)

+🧠 How it works (high-level)

+Extracts all text from the PDF

+If text is short: summarize directly

+If text is long: split into chunks → summarize each chunk

+Combine chunk summaries → optionally summarize again for a final result

-Notes / Limitations
+⚠️ Notes / Limitations

-Scanned PDFs (image-only resumes) may extract little or no text using PyPDF2.
-If you need scanned support, add OCR (e.g., Tesseract) before summarization.
+Scanned/image-only PDFs may return no text with PyPDF2.
+For those, you’ll need OCR (e.g., Tesseract) before summarizing.

-Quality depends on the extracted text and the model.
+Summary quality depends on the extracted text (formatting-heavy PDFs can extract messy text).

-Large PDFs may take longer and use more tokens due to chunking + multiple calls.

-Configuration

-Default CLI values:

---max-length: 200 (words)

---chunk-size: 4000
+The model is currently set in code to:

+model="gpt-3.5-turbo"

-You can tweak these depending on how detailed you want the summary.
+You can swap the model name in summarize_chunk().

-Security
+🔒 Security

-Do not commit your .env file.

-Add this to .gitignore:
+Add this to .gitignore to avoid leaking secrets:

 .env
 .venv/
 __pycache__/

-Roadmap Ideas (optional)

-Resume-specific structured output (skills, experience, education, projects)
+Never commit your API key.

+🗺️ Roadmap (optional ideas)

+Structured resume output (Skills / Experience / Education / Projects)

-Scoring against a job description (match %, missing keywords)
+Score resume vs job description (match %, missing keywords)

-PDF upload + web UI (Streamlit/Flask)

 OCR support for scanned PDFs

+Simple UI (Streamlit/Flask)

-License
+📄 License

 MIT (or your preferred license)